 Hint: Making any change to an existing wired connection will only be applied after you finish editing and then left-click the connection name (left-click the Network Manager icon to access the list of connections) or by rebooting your system.
 Changes will also be automatically applied if your change the Connection name of a connection.

-So how do we add/modify a user connection.
+So how do we add or modify a user connection.
 Let's start by adding a user connection.
-So we do the following steps.
+So we do the following steps:

 a.
 Invoke nm-connection-editor by right-clicking on network-manager icon, clicking on Edit Connections which brings up the network-connections having various options to connect to the local network or/and the Internet.

 b.
 Choose one of the options depending on the hardware and the way the connection is set up.
 We would be looking at all the 5 options in the network connections one by one as to what information needs to be filled up.